 Everyone on campus can participate.
-Join us at events, lead the recycling efforts in your office, or make a commitment to reduce energy use.
+Join us at events, lead the recycling efforts in your office, or make a commitment to reduce your energy use.
 Here are some ways to get started:

 - Recycle: Campus recycling saves over 690 metric tons of greenhouse gas emissions annually (equaling the emissions from 604 cars).
 Learn more about what you can recycle and where to do it.

-- Conserve Energy: Learn how you can easily reduce your energy usage.
+- Conserve energy: Learn how you can easily reduce your energy usage.

-- Purchase Consciously: Learn tips and ideas for eco-friendly purchasing practices.
+- Purchase consciously: Learn tips and ideas for eco-friendly purchasing practices.